gregbown/soma-redux-i18next-webpack/README.md

-## A super lightweight client side framework setup/example using Soma, Redux, i18next, EJS, SCSS, Material Design icons and webpack
+## A super lightweight client side framework setup/example using Soma, Redux, i18next, EJS, SCSS, Bootstrap, Material Design icons and Webpack

-Demo is a todo application
+Demo is a todo application.
+Through the magic of Webpack it is reduced from about 1,300kb down to 111kb

 Build: